Iveco Daily: Transmissions

 The motors up to 88 kW had five-speed gearbox, while the more powerful engines also available with a six-speed gearbox.
 The model could also be obtained with electronic / hydraulic controlled manual gearbox, called Agile.

 First facelift

 The 1º facelift of the second generation was designed by Giugiaro and arrived to markets in the middle of 2006.
-It's available as: Van, cabin cruiser, Combi, Minibus, Agile, and CNG.
+It is available as: Van, cabin cruiser, Combi, Minibus, Agile, and CNG.
 The minibus is also commercialized with the Irisbus brand.
 Certain models with clean engines have been sold as the "Iveco EcoDaily" in some European markets.

 For the first time since the year 2000, an all-wheel-drive version of the Daily is available starting from 2007.
 This is developed in co-operation with the company SCAM and is available as single cab and double cab with the wheelbases 3050 mm and 3400 mm and double cab with wheelbase of 3400 mm.
 Permissible total weight in two versions: 3500 kg or 5500 kg.